irenevlachou/Polytonic-tutorial/Polytonic greek.md

 ![](images/tutorial_Page_21.png)
 ![](images/tutorial_Page_22.png)

-### punctuation:
+### Punctuation:
 - ᾽ koronis, U1FBD
 https://en.wikipedia.org/wiki/Smooth_breathing#Coronis

 ![](images/tutorial_Page_19.png)

-## design of diacritics
+## Design of diacritics

-### design of accents
+### Design of accents
 The design of the polytonic accents are pretty straight forward.
 The oxia is identical with tonos from monotonic greek.
 That means that usually is a bit more upright than the latin acute.

 ![](images/tutorial_Page_05.png)

-The design of the grave follows the same principal and it is more upright than grave.
+The design of the grave follows the same principle and it is more upright than grave.

 ![](images/tutorial_Page_07.png)